-The main elements in creating a Unifying Vision, is a goal to which everyone can commit themselves.
-When people can believe in the goal, have been given roles where they know that they are a vital part of the organization and have been empowered, the single Unifying Vision is what drives your company forward and keeps everyone involved.
+The main element of creating a Unifying Vision is a goal to which everyone can commit themselves.
+When people can believe in the goal, have been given roles where they know that they are a vital part of the organization, and have been empowered, the single Unifying Vision is what drives your company forward and keeps everyone involved.
 The direction keeps everyone involved, and in turn your business grows..

 Let’s think about Thanksgiving dinner.
-We all are familiar with the traditions of holiday dinners.
-Well, when we look Thanksgiving dinner there’s a dynamic when the family comes together, and everyone works towards a common goal of the big meal.
+We are all familiar with the traditions of holiday dinners.
+Well, when we look at Thanksgiving dinner, there’s a dynamic when the family comes together and everyone works towards a common goal of the big meal.
 While one person may cook the turkey, one may stuff it, one may prepare the mashed potatoes, another may do the green bean casserole, and yet another makes dessert.
 Each one brings to the table a different component of the meal.
 While others seem to sit on the sidelines, the goal is the same.
 All want a dinner that everyone can sit down and eat.

 Some of the family are going to be people that come to that table having contributed nothing but their presence.
 Or, there may be a “Negative Nelly” who’s going to show up at that dinner and want to complain about everything, but that’s what they do.
 And, because that one problem child is family, they know that they can get away with it.
 Why?
 Because while you can choose to “fire” that family member, they’re STILL family.

 View your business as a family.
 You have spent a lot of time and energy training your people to be assets.
 You need them to get where you’re going.
 If you create a Unifying Vision that allows each person to see their role – whether their role is stuffing the turkey or making mashed potatoes – they will know they belong.
 When everyone has a role that they know is vital, they will have a feeling of belonging and, with that, they will know they are secure and each can take ownership of their role.